mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/10.vcd/default.md

 ---
-title: 'VMware Cloud Director Hands on Lab'
+title: 'VMware Cloud Director Hands-on Lab'
 ---

-This Hands on Lab is designed to quickly enable you to setup a sandbox environment with no network segregation and DHCP.
+This Hands-on Lab is designed to quickly enable you to setup a sandbox environment with no network segregation and DHCP.
 This will allow you deploy the product and exercise the functionality.
 The intention is to effectively understand the value HDM